-• Funding liquidity risk - the risk that a bank will not be able to effectively meet current and future cash flow and collateral requirements without negatively affecting its normal course of business, financial position or reputation.
+• Funding liquidity risk - the risk that the Issuer is unable to effectively meet current and future cash flow and collateral obligations, without negatively affecting its ability to meet the needs of its customers in a responsible manner, and its overall financial position or reputation.

-Market liquidity risk - the risk that market disruptions or lack of market liquidity will cause a bank to be unable (or able, but with difficulty) to trade in specific markets without affecting market prices significantly.
+Market liquidity risk - the risk that market disruptions or lack of market liquidity inhibits the Issuer's ability to trade in specific markets without significantly affecting market prices.